-John Clark has held the position of President/CEO since 1974.
-Under his leadership, Council on Aging has experienced significant growth in home and community-based services to the older population of Escambia and Santa Rosa counties.
-Today the agency administers programs such as case management, senior companions, foster grandparents, Meals on Wheels, The Retreat (a licensed adult day care center), 17 senior dining sites, two rural senior centers and much more.
-Council on Aging serves more than 2,200 elders and their caregivers each year.
+John Clark is President/CEO of the Council on Aging of West Florida, a position he has held since 1974.
+Under his leadership, the Council on Aging has experienced significant growth in home and community-based services to the older population of Escambia and Santa Rosa Counties.
+Today the agency administers programs such as case management, Senior Companions, Foster Grandparents, Meals on Wheels, The Retreat, a licensed adult day care center, 18 Senior Dining Sites, two rural Senior Centers and much more.
+The Council on Aging serves over 2,200 elders and their caregivers each year.

 John has an undergraduate degree from St. Michael’s College in Vermont and a master’s degree in counseling from Troy State University.
-He served five years on active duty as an officer in the Air Force.
+John served five years on active duty as an officer in the Air Force where he was a missile launch officer and nuclear weapons safety officer.

 Council on Aging of West Florida is compliant with the Better Business Bureau's Wise Giving Alliance Standards for Charity Accountability.
 Learn more at www.bbb.org.